 Qualifying students may be eligible for institutional funds from a number of sources.
 BUF students have received aid from a number of institutions, including:

 Veteran and Military Financial Aid

-The Baptist College of Florida welcomes veterans and military personnel and their families.
+The Baptist University of Florida welcomes veterans and military personnel and their families.
 Veterans Administration and Vocational Rehabilitation benefits are accepted by our institution.
 Tuition Assistance (TA) is also accepted by our institution.
 To begin this process, service members must speak with a counselor from their branch of the military.
 The counselor will help establish an education plan so the service member can move along to the next step of his/her personal and professional journey.

 Financial Aid Eligibility Requirements

 The federal government provides guidance on eligibility requirements for federal student loan assistance.
 Eligible students must:

 - Hold a high school diploma or general education development (GED) certificate

 - Be in good academic standing

 - Be enrolled or accepted for enrollment to a university or college